 It can also represent the Spanish concept of ‘mi vida loca’ also known as “my crazy life”.
 Rather than being linked to a certain gang, it often signifies the gang lifestyle instead.
 However, it can be connected to Christianity and symbolising the holy trinity.
 This tattoo is easy to do, especially with the stick-and-poke method.

 This tattoo can be simply understood as being a symbol of “doing time”.
 There isn’t just one design for these tattoos; it can be any type of clock, from wrist watches and pocket watches to grandfather clocks.
 The lack of minute and hour hands indicates how time stands still when you’re in prison.

 This body art represents both life in prison and outside of it.
 It shows how life can be a gamble and how the criminal has been dealt a bad hand.
 They are also very fitting for inmates who are in prison for gambling, or enjoy gambling in general.

 Although the barbed wire across the forearm is a popular design, some people have it tattooed across their forehead to show that they are serving a life sentence without a chance for parole.
 It can also show how many years someone has served, with it being added to as years go by.
 One noticeable example of a barbed wire prison style tattoo in mainstream media is Post Malone who has it across his forehead.

 If you are thinking of getting a prison style tattoo, try out the Official TKTX numbing creams.
-With a mix of strengths and deepness, the numbing creams are ideal for numbing the skin before tattoos to have a pain-free appointment.
+We are the only official supplier of this tattoo numbing cream in the UK.
+With a mix of strengths and deepness, the tattoo numbing creams are ideal for numbing the skin before tattoos to have a pain-free appointment.
 We recommend the Yellow TKTX numbing cream for all tattoos as it is the strongest deep numb in the collection.
 Make sure to follow the application leaflet for optimal numbing.